fastlane/fastlane/Testing.md

 If you want to run a command with your normal _fastlane_ installation, simply do not run the command with the `bundle exec` prefix.

-To fully remove your local _fastlane_ from your local project again, delete the `Gemfile` you created above.
+To fully remove your local _fastlane_ from your local project again, delete the `Gemfile` you created above or remove the adaptions you did to match the `Gemfile` template.